frrrht/dotfiles/README.md

 Feel free to use anything you find in this repo.
 Powered by [musa11971's dotfiles](https://github.com/musa11971/dotfiles).

+## Usage
+Simply type `dev` in your terminal to see all available commands.

 ## Installation
 Follow these install instructions to set up on a Mac.